Positive thinking helps you achieve success in all endeavors. Here are 3 secrets to putting it into practice:

-The power of desire
+1. The power of desire

-Without trying you will never know
+2. Without trying, you will never know

-Do not forget that your mind with equal ease can act as a ‘mechanism of failure’ or as a ‘mechanism of success’, depending on the information that you put into it and on the goals you set.
+Do not forget that your mind can act as a ‘mechanism of failure’ or as a ‘mechanism of success’ with equal ease, depending on the information that you put into it and on the goals you set.

-Remember that your mind does not ‘negotiate’ the incoming information and does not ‘put it into question’.
+Remember that your mind does not ‘negotiate’ the incoming information and does not question it.
 That is why it is very important to give it real and truthful information about the world.

-Almost every one of us every day becomes a subject of negative suggestion.
-If our mind is functioning normally, there is no need to blindly accept this suggestion.
+Almost every one of us every day becomes a subject of negative suggestions from others and our own inner critics.
+But there is no need to blindly accept these suggestions.
 If you are criticized or get a negative comment, just tell yourself: “It is far from that.”

 It is absolutely unreasonable to say to yourself “I can’t” in the absence of any evidence to support such a conclusion.
-Take the example of a person who replied to the question whether he can play the piano like this:
+Take the example of a person who replied to the question of whether he can play the piano like this:

 – I don’t know.